French Accordion: The Soul of French Music

 - Decorative finishes with mother-of-pearl and marquetry

 Unlike Italian or German accordions, the French one prioritizes a more pronounced and defined attack, ideal for the precise articulation required traditional French repertoire.
-The button distribution follows a pattern that facilitates certain harmonic progressions common in French music.
-The weight and balance of the instrument are also optimized for playing while standing for long periods, as is traditional in popular dances.
+The button distribution follows its own pattern that facilitates certain harmonic progressions common in French music.
+The instrument’s weight and balance are also optimized for playing while standing for long periods, as is traditional in popular dances.

 Characteristic | French Accordion | Italian Accordion | German Accordion |